halloweenkeyboards/africa-quiz/README.md

 ## African Nations Quiz

-Can you name every country in Africa in ten minutes?
+How many of the 58 nations of Africa can you name in ten minutes?

 #### a work in progress